velartrill/velartrill.github.io/orig/kestrel.md

 "Egret," I choke out, "don't, don't interfere--"

 "You know the most unfair thing, Kestrel?"
-Egret asks, her voice uncharacteristically unsteady, and I whimper as my stretcher rises into the air.
+Egret asks, her voice uncharacteristically soft, and I whimper as my stretcher rises into the air.
 "If you die in action, *you don't have to explain yourself to her afterwards.*"

 ---